Rising your being

 - How many hours per day?
 One, two, four or more?

-- How long would like to formally study?
+- How long would you like to formally study?
 Six months, one year, two years or longer?
 This is also very important to allocate formal study sessions because the learning process is endless.
 We are constantly learning, or at least, we must be permanently learning.

 Not all people learn in the same way!